kspicer80/bs4_playground/README.md

 # bs4_playground
- Playing around with parsing HMTL with BS4
+ A simple repo for playing around with parsing HMTL with Beautiful Soup (BS4).